Events 32 x 13.1 ( with space) ppt.png

 Applied Process Mining for Management C2D3 event

-Blending artificial intelligence with heterogeneous data sources to… External
+Blending artificial intelligence with heterogeneous data… External

 An Introduction to Data and Commercialisation C2D3 event